persisbb/Graph-routing-using-dijkstra-shortest-path-algorithm-and-google-maps/README.md

   }
 }
 ```
-To construct this, we use Google's Simple GeoJSON Editor https://google-developers.appspot.com/maps/documentation/utils/geojson/ which allows us to drag and drop markers for which the GeoJson is constructed.
+To get the GeoJSON data, I used Google's Simple GeoJSON Editor https://google-developers.appspot.com/maps/documentation/utils/geojson/ which allows us to drag and drop markers for which the GeoJson is constructed.

 The endpoint is then collected from the user by the use of a prompt
 ```javascript
 var end_point = prompt("Please enter the end point(between 1-43):");
 ```
-This variable is then passed shortest path finding function which then calculates all the intermediate vertices to be traversed using Dijkstra's Shortest Path Algorithm which creates a tree of shortest paths from the starting vertex, the source, to all other points in the graph.
+This value is then passec to the shortest path finding function which calculates all the intermediate vertices to be traversed using Dijkstra's Shortest Path Algorithm.

 The pseudocode for Dijkstra's algorithm is given below.
 ```javascript
 function Dijkstra(Graph, source):